bhecquet/seleniumRobot/doc/chap3_Test_writing.md

 For more information on execution order of TestNG annotations, see [https://stackoverflow.com/questions/30587454/difference-between-beforeclass-and-beforetest-in-testng] (https://stackoverflow.com/questions/30587454/difference-between-beforeclass-and-beforetest-in-testng)

 ##### Test context #####

+Test context is a set of technical information used to run the test (connect parameters, browser, ...).
+These information come from TestNG XML file and from user parameters (`DmyParam=myValue`)
+It's managed by `SeleniumTestsContextManager` class which handles `SeleniumTestsContext` instances.

+Only at start of test method, the context is completed with test data coming from `env.ini` file or from variable server.

 **WARN** TestNG allows you to use `@BeforeTest`, `@BeforeMethod`, `@BeforeClass` annotated method to init the test.
 In these methods (as for `@AfterTest`, `@AfterClass`, `@AfterMethod`), you can access the test context using for example  `SeleniumTestsContextManager.getThreadContext().setBrowser("chrome");`.
 So 3 state context are stored:
 - test context (the one fetched from TestNG XML file)